digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 </figure>

 #### Modal with Tabs
-If we have an additional Menu e.g. different locations for filesaving, then we can have tabs in the modal dialogue.
+If we have an additional Menu e.g. different locations for file-saving, then we can have tabs in the modal dialogue.
 These tabs are placed on the left side of the modal dialogue.
 On mobile devices these tabs are placed at the top of the screen.

 We also have a modal title which indicates the context of this dialogue and a closing sign on the right upper corner.